daostack/arc.js/documentation/overview.md

 The arc.js library provides a number of Classes that represent a the DAOstack basic entities - these are the basic building blocks of a DAO.

 A  `DAO` has a number of `Member`, which are holders of reputation (from the `Reputation` contract) and can cast a `Vote` on a  `Proposal`.
-Proposals are always made in a `Scheme` - that determines the conditions and effects of executing a proposal, typically by ordering them in a  `Queue`.
+Proposals are always made in a `Plugin` - that determines the conditions and effects of executing a ]proposal, typically by ordering them in a  `Queue`.
 Users can also put a `Stake` on the outcome of a proposal, and claim one or more `Reward` if they vote or stake effectively.